 Gray market MDPs, much like their colloquial definitions imply, are MDPs in which lawyers and non-lawyers may partner together, but they do so in a way that does not potentially lead to a strong risk that the lawyers involved in the MDP would compromise their ethical duties.
 Gray market MDPs could thus be fully integrated MDPs where lawyers and non-lawyers both share control and ownership, but where lawyers retain majority ownership and control and there is no possibility of that percentage dynamic flipping to non-lawyer majority control.
 Lawyers would, of course, be required to maintain their independence on overseeing legal advice to clients.
-The Slater & Gordon initial public offering in Australia, for example, resulted in an MDP where the original partner-shareholders owned 77.5 million shares in the firm.
-369 They sold 17.3 million of those original partner-shares and issued 17.7 mission new shares, all of which were acquired by professional and institutional investors.
-370 At the close of the offering, the original partner-shareholders held 63% of the voting rights, where outside investors held 37%.
-371 In this example, the Slater & Gordon MDP would be a gray market MDP because lawyers still retain and the ownership scheme is designed to maintain lawyer control and voting rights over non-lawyer players.
+The Slater & Gordon initial public offering in Australia, for example, resulted in an MDP where the original partner-shareholders owned 77.5 million shares in the firm.383 They sold 17.3 million of those original partner-shares and issued 17.7 million new shares, all of which were acquired by professional and institutional investors.384 At the close of the offering, the original partner-shareholders held sixty-three percent of the voting rights, where outside investors held thirty-seven percent.385 In this example, the Slater & Gordon MDP would be a gray market MDP because lawyers still retain majority ownership and control over nonlawyer institutional investors.